mpact-vzw/ScnSocialAuth/README.md

 Import the schemas for ZfcUser (`./vendor/zf-commons/zfc-user/data/schema.sql`) and ScnSocialAuth (`./vendor/socalnick/scn-social-auth/data/schema.sql`).

-If you do not already have a valid Zend\Db\Adapter\Adapter in your service manager configuration, put the following in `./config/autoload/database.local.php`:
+If you do not already have a valid Laminas\Db\Adapter\Adapter in your service manager configuration, put the following in `./config/autoload/database.local.php`:
 ```
 <?php